-Doesn’t matter if you’re are normal or a pro user, every time you install new operating system there is a same question comes to everyone’s mind, what to do next and how to setup operating system for long term use?
+Doesn’t matter if you’re a normal or a pro user; every time you install a new operating system, the same question comes to everyone’s mind: what to do next and how to set up an operating system for long-term use?

-So today in this article, I’m going to show you 40 things you can do after installing Ubuntu on your system.
-This is not limited to Ubuntu 19.10; you can follow these on any version of Ubuntu to set it up according to your requirements.
+So today, in this article, I’m going to show you 40 things you can do after installing Ubuntu on your system.
+This is not limited to Ubuntu 22.04 LTS; you can follow these on any version of Ubuntu to set it up according to your requirements.

-Everyone’s requirements can vary according to their profession or daily tasks they carry out, so I’m going to cover the things which can be useful for every set of user.
+Everyone’s requirements can vary according to their profession or daily tasks, so I’m going to cover the things that can be useful for every set of users.

 1. Download and Install Latest Updates

-Well this is the first thing I always do whenever I install new operating system on any device.
-Running the latest version of the software keeps you away from unnecessary bugs and glitches that might hamper performance and updates also bring in new additional security features for your system.
+This is the first thing I always do whenever I install a new operating system on any device.
+Running the latest version of the software keeps you away from unnecessary bugs and glitches that might hamper performance.
+Updates also bring in new security features for your system.

 Thanks to great community support, Ubuntu gets regular updates with bug fixes and additional security features.
-Usually Ubuntu automatically pushes the desktop notifications whenever new updates are available for download or you can always manually check for available updates by launching Software Updater from the App tray or from the Terminal by using following command.
+Usually, Ubuntu automatically pushes the desktop notifications whenever new updates are available for download.
+You can always manually check for available updates by launching Software Updater from the App tray or from the Terminal by using the following command.

 3. Install Missing Drivers

-Even though Ubuntu automatically detects and installs missing drivers on your system, still there might be some drivers like graphics drivers which you might need to download and install manually.
-If you have dedicated graphics cards from NVIDIA or Radeon you might need to download specific version of graphics drivers manually to play video games or carry out high end tasks.
+Even though Ubuntu automatically detects and installs missing drivers on your system, there might still be some drivers, like graphics drivers, which you might need to download and install manually.
+If you have dedicated graphics cards from NVIDIA or Radeon, you might need to manually download a specific version of graphics drivers to play video games or carry out high-end tasks.